neftjs/neft/Home.md

 ### Virtual DOM

 DOM model powers native apps and websites in a better logic abstraction.
-Neft also render on the server.
+Neft also renders on a server.

 ### Abstract styles

 CSS alternative for more dynamic and cross-platform apps.
 Automatically synchronized with DOM.
-With native elements.
+With [native elements](https://github.com/Neft-io/neft/wiki/Default-Styles).

 ## Installation